-At least seven days before administering any survey to a pupil, Dysart Unified School District shall provide a copy of the survey to the pupil's parent along with a written informed consent from the pupil's parent for the pupil to participate in the survey pursuant to subsection A of this section.
-A parent of a pupil may at any time revoke consent for the pupil to participate in any survey pursuant to subsection A of section 15-117.
+At least seven days before administering any survey to a pupil,-Dysart Unified School District will provide a copy of the survey to the pupil's parent along with a written informed consent from the pupil's parent for the pupil to participate in the survey pursuant to subsection A of A.R.S. § 15-117.
+A parent of a pupil may at any time revoke consent for the pupil to participate in any survey pursuant to subsection A of A.R.S. § 15-117.
 For any pupil who is at least eighteen years of age, the permission or consent that would otherwise be required from the pupil's parent pursuant to this section is required only from the pupil.
-All surveys conducted pursuant to subsection A of section 15-117 shall be approved and authorized by Dysart Unified School District.
-The school district or charter school is subject to the penalties prescribed in subsection L of section 15-117.
-A teacher or other school employee may not administer any survey pursuant to subsection A of section 15-117 without written authorization from Dysart Unified School District.
+All surveys conducted pursuant to subsection A of A.R.S. § 15-117 shall be approved and authorized by the school district or charter school.
+The school district or charter school is subject to the penalties prescribed in subsection A of A.R.S. § 15-117.
+A teacher or other school employee may not administer any survey pursuant to subsection A of A.R.S. § 15-117 without written authorization from Dysart Unified School District.